LylianChallier/LylianChallier/README.md

 This year I was selected for the Digital Tech Year selective track, an innovation program, and awarded the MathTech Gap Year fellowship (4 laureates, FMJH).
 This experience bridges real-world AI innovation with my PhD-oriented research goals.

 I worked on several projects (that you can find on Github):
+- 🏰 Agentic AI visit assistant for touristic tours in Versailles castle @VersaillesCastle (with LangChain and LangGraph)
 - ⚗️ Explainable AI to discover wall laws in turbulent convection @LISN/CNRS (with SINDy and KAN models)
 - 🌇 Variational Auto-Encoders @UPSaclay (implementation & streamlit app)
 - 💡 Electric Demand Forecasting @UPSaclay/EDF (with Deep Learning)